top of page

 Megachile frugalis

-(Subgenus Sayapis)
+(Subgenus

 2/5" to 1/2" (medium-sized)

-The striped leafcutter species Megachile frugalis belongs to the subgenus Sayapis.
+The leafcutter species Megachile frugalis belongs to the subgenus Sayapis.
 Leafcutters in this subgenus tend to be on the large side, and fairly slender as leafcutter bees go.
 In The Bees of the World, Charles D. Michener notes that Sayapis leafcutters have parallel-sided bodies; this enables them to move easily through the narrow burrows they use when building nests.

-A variation of this species, Megachile pseudo frugalis Mitchell is found in the American southwest.
 Frugal leafcutters are preyed on by cuckoo leafcutter bees of the subgenus Synocoelioxys.
 An example of such a cuckoo bee is shown at the bottom of this page.

 A female frugal leafcutter bee